Brother Sun Biography

-In 2016 Brother Sun has released its third CD, Weights & Wings, a collection that confirms the trio’s dedication to extending its musical and artistic boundaries.
+In 2016 Brother Sun released their third CD, Weights & Wings, and it rose immmediatel to the top of the Folk charts in the US and Canada.
+The disc is a collection that confirms the trio’s dedication to expanding their musical and artistic boundaries.
 The songs on Weights & Wings represent the evolution the group and its members have undergone.
-This is Brother Sun’s most emotionally immediate and musically diverse work yet, and it affirms the power of song to accompany each of us from grief and loss into new worlds of possibility, light and promise.
+This is Brother Sun’s most musically diverse work yet, and it affirms the power of song to accompany each of us from grief and loss into new worlds of possibility, light and promise.
 Ranging from gospel and blues-inflected grooves through delicate ballads, with playful dips into zydeco and jazzy a cappella, the ensemble’s muscular and precise harmonies provide the optimism and uplift in every song.
 The CD’s instrumentation, creating textures from introspectively etheral to rocking and gritty, is rounded out by guest musicians Jon Carroll on piano, organ, and accordion, Chico Huff on bass, and Matt Scarano on drums and percussion.

-Appearances at festivals like Falcon Ridge, Kerrville, Old Songs, Vancouver Island, and a summer 2016 appearance at Mariposa attest that Brother Sun is regarded as a must-see live act.
+Appearances at festivals like Falcon Ridge, Kerrville, Old Songs, Vancouver Island, and Mariposa Folk Festival attest that Brother Sun is regarded as a must-see live act.
 Brother Sun’s music and message appeal to mainstream listeners and dedicated folkies alike, to people of widely divergent spiritual and political leanings, and fans of both contemporary and traditional music.
 They offer the hope of people uniting to create beauty in uncertain and unsettled times.

 Praise for Weights & Wings: